w3f/polkadot-wiki/docs/learn/learn-comparisons.md

 included if no challenge is presented (and the required proofs are in place).

 Optimistic rollups are often used in the Ethereum ecosystem.
-[Optimism](https://www.optimism.io/) and [Arbitrium](https://bridge.arbitrum.io/) are optimistic EVM-based rollup.
+[Optimism](https://www.optimism.io/) and [Arbitrium](https://bridge.arbitrum.io/) are an example of an optimistic, EVM-based rollup.

 ### Polkadot Rollups